lthoerner/sshy/README.md

 The installer script will delete itself automatically when the installation finishes.

+You will also need to run `sudo chmod +r /var/log/auth.log /var/log/auth.log.1` in order to allow the script to read your log files.

 ## Explanation & Usage
 SSHy contains one command (the script itself) with multiple options.